Policies

 Use of Pharmaceutical, Biological and Chemical Agents

-- Use and Labeling of Drug Compounds, Dilutions, and Chronic-Use Fluids [PDF] Revised July 17, 2025
+- Use and Labeling of Drug Compounds, Dilutions, and Chronic-Use Fluids Revised July 17, 2025

 Animal Care and Use Program